How to Wash a Hat in the Washing Machine

 Was this article helpful?
 Pass it on

 When you have a fantastic-looking hat that you enjoy wearing, you’ll want to make sure it stays in excellent condition.
 Hats are a stylish must-have that accumulate grime over the course of time.
 The moment has come to give your beloved hat a thorough cleaning if it has accumulated dirt and grime over the years.
-However, there are a few things you should be aware of before tossing your hat into the washing machine without thinking.
+But before you chuck your hat thoughtlessly into the washing machine, there are a few things to remember.
 Our instructions for washing hats of all varieties in the washing machine will be provided in this article.

 Before Washing: Get to Know Your Hat

 You already know that your favorite baseball cap is available in a color that you adore and that it is tailored to your specifications.
 But, other from that, what else do you know about that hat of yours?
 You should always check the label on any hat before throwing it in the washer.
 Find out what kind of material the hat is made of, and whether there are any cleaning recommendations on the label.
 The label on the inside of your hat that states “dry-clean only” should be followed to the letter.